Photo by Marvin Moore

 Botanical Garden ).
 A later book, Wetland Ecology: Principles and Conservation (Cambridge University Press, 2000) received the Merit Prize from the Society of Wetland Scientists.
 With Dr. Evan Weiher he co-edited Ecological Assembly Rules: Perspectives, Advances, Retreats (Cambridge University Press, 1999).
 With Dr. Lauchlan Fraser he co-edited The World’s Largest Wetlands: Ecology and Conservation (Cambridge University Press, 2005).
 He also has written a large and frequently overlooked second edition of Competition (Kluwer, 2001), “the book with the fighting zebras on the cover.”

 Keddy’s plant ecology text book, a full decade in preparation, is an introduction to plant ecology from a global perspective.
-Titled, Plants and Vegetation: Origins, Processes, Consequences (Cambridge University Press, 2007), it aims to combine the richness of plant natural history with the elegance of simple concepts and models.
+Titled, Plant Ecology: Vegetation: Origins, Processes, Consequences (Cambridge University Press, 2017), it aims to combine the richness of plant natural history with the elegance of simple concepts and models.
 It is intended as a text for introductory plant ecology courses, as well as general reading for those seeking to deepen their appreciation and understanding of plant communities.

 At this point in history there is a real need for scientific synthesis, and that has been Keddy's focus for the last decade.
 This combines well with illness and many hours in the forest.
 One project has been a major revision to Wetland Ecology: Principles and Conservation for Cambridge Univerity Press.
 Another has been a guide to books on the history and fundametal concepts in ecology for Oxford Bibliographies Online.
-He is now working on several projects, including a new edition of Plants and Vegetation.
+He has just completed a new edition of Plant Ecology.
 He also has lectured abroad (Madrid, Granada, Lyon, Hildesheim) and locally (Almonte, Perth, Ottawa, Arnprior) on principles of science and their applications.
 Some of these talks have been recorded and can be viewed on line.

 Dr. Keddy has now lived in the forest much longer than Thoreau, and he is catching up to Charles Darwin and St. Francis of Assisi.
 He is available for occasional lectures and projects, as well as for correspondence, at firstname.lastname@example.org.